radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 That Canada has a certain kind of market economy, along with that economy's particular distribution of benefits and burdens, is not predestined (Desautels-Stein 2012, 391).
 Nor is it an accident.
 Legal rules—property foremost among them—are the product of *choices* that create background conditions for both market exchange and its regulation by the state.
 By taking a critical look at those choices and what constrains them, we have a better chance of understanding our current economic conditions along with their potential for change.

-Too often, however, we take the legal rules that structure the market for granted and accept that the resulting benefits and burdens are the natural consequences of market exchange.
-From that perspective, law has a role to play but it is one restricted to "interventions", by the state, in free exchange between individuals to mitigate its adverse or unequal effects.
-What this perspective misses is the whole infrastructure of legal rules that makes such exchange possible in the first place.
+Too often, however, we take the legal rules that structure the market for granted and accept that the resulting benefits and burdens are the natural consequences of market competition.
+From that perspective, law has a role to play but it is one restricted to interventions, by the state, in free exchange between individuals to mitigate its adverse or unequal effects.
+What this perspective misses is the whole infrastructure of legal rules that make such exchange possible in the first place.

 {{% callout edit %}}